Why Index?

-David Sigler, Fracture Feminism: The Politics of Impossible Time in British Romanticism (SUNY Press, forthcoming 2021)
+David Sigler, Fracture Feminism: The Politics of Impossible Time in British Romanticism (SUNY Press, 2021)

-Susan Best, It’s Not Personal: Post 60s Body Art and Performance (Bloomsbury Academic, forthcoming 2021)
+Susan Best, It’s Not Personal: Post 60s Body Art and Performance (Bloomsbury Academic, 2021)

 Adam J. Frank and Elizabeth A. Wilson, A Silvan Tomkins Handbook: Foundations for Affect Theory (University of Minnesota Press, 2020)